Autonomous Province of Kosovo and Metohija: Politics

 Since 1999, the Serb-inhabited areas of Kosovo have been governed as a de facto independent region from the Albanian-dominated government in Pristina.
 They continue to use Serbian national symbols and participate in Serbian national elections, which are boycotted in the rest of Kosovo; in turn, they boycott Kosovo's elections.
 The municipalities of Leposavić, Zvečan and Zubin Potok are run by local Serbs, while the Kosovska Mitrovica municipality had rival Serbian and Albanian governments until a compromise was agreed in November 2002.

 The Serb areas have united into a community, the Union of Serbian Districts and District Units of Kosovo and Metohija established in February 2003 by Serbian delegates meeting in North Mitrovica, which has since served as the de facto "capital."
 The Union's president is Dragan Velić.
 There is also a central governing body, the Serbian National Council for Kosovo and Metohija (SNV).
 The President of SNV in North Kosovo is Dr Milan Ivanović, while the head of its Executive Council is Rada Trajković.

 Local politics are dominated by the Serbian List for Kosovo and Metohija.
 The Serbian List was led by Oliver Ivanović, an engineer from Kosovska Mitrovica.

 In February 2007 the Union of Serbian Districts and District Units of Kosovo and Metohija has transformed into the Serbian Assembly of Kosovo and Metohija presided by Marko Jakšić.
 The Assembly strongly criticised the secessionist movements of the Albanian-dominated PISG Assembly of Kosovo and demanded unity of the Serb people in Kosovo, boycott of EULEX and announced massive protests in support of Serbia's sovereignty over Kosovo.
 On 18 February 2008, day after Kosovo's unilateral declaration of independence, the Assembly declared it "null and void".

 Also, there was a Ministry for Kosovo and Metohija within the Serbian government, with Goran Bogdanović as Minister for Kosovo and Metohija.
 In 2012, that ministry was downgraded to the Office for Kosovo and Metohija, with Aleksandar Vulin as the head of the new office.
 However, in 2013, the post was raised to that of a Minister without portfolio in charge of Kosovo and Metohija.

 Administrative divisions

 Under the Serbian system of administration, Kosovo is divided into five districts comprising 28 municipalities and 1 city.
 In 2000, UNMIK established a system with 7 districts and 30 municipalities.
-Serbia has not exercised effective control over Kosovo since July 1999.
+Serbia has not exercised effective control over Kosovo since 1999.
 For the UNMIK created districts of Kosovo, see Districts of Kosovo.